-- (8) Financing Costs.
+(8) Financing Costs.
 All fees required by the construction lender, permanent lender and equity partner must be indicated in the term sheets.
 Eligible construction period interest is limited to the lesser of actual eligible construction period interest, or the interest on one (1) year's fully drawn construction period loan funds at the construction period interest rate indicated in the term sheet(s).
 For tax-exempt bond transactions up to twenty four (24) months of interest may be included.
 Any excess over this amount will not be included in Eligible Basis.
-Construction period interest on Related Party construction loans is not included in Eligible Basis. - (9) Reserves.
+Construction period interest on Related Party construction loans is only included in Eligible Basis with documentation satisfactory to the Underwriter that the loan will be at a market interest rate, fees and loan terms and the Related Party lender can demonstrate that it is routinely engaged in construction financing to unrelated parties.

+(9) Reserves.
 Except for the underwriting of a Housing Tax Credit Development at cost certification, the Underwriter will utilize the amount described in the Applicant's project cost schedule if it is within the range of two (2) to six (6) months of stabilized operating expenses plus debt service.
 Alternatively, the Underwriter may consider a greater amount proposed by the first lien lender or syndicator if the detail for such greater amount is found by the Underwriter to be both reasonable and well documented.
 Reserves do not include capitalized asset management fees, guaranty reserves, tenant services reserves or other similar costs.
 Lease up reserves, exclusive of initial start-up costs, funding of other reserves and interim interest, may be considered with documentation showing sizing assumptions acceptable to the Underwriter.
-In no instance at initial underwriting will total reserves exceed twelve (12) months of stabilized operating expenses plus debt service (including transferred replacement reserves for USDA or HUD financed rehabilitation transactions).
-Pursuant to §10.404(c) and for the underwriting of a Housing Tax Credit Development at cost certification, operating reserves that will be maintained for a minimum period of five years and documented in the Owner's partnership agreement and/or the permanent lender's loan documents will be included as a development cost. - (10) Soft Costs.
+In no instance at initial underwriting will total reserves exceed twelve (12) months of stabilized operating expenses plus debt service (and only for USDA or HUD financed rehabilitation transactions the initial deposits to replacement reserves and transferred replacement reserves for USDA or HUD financed rehabilitation transactions).
+Pursuant to §10.404(c) and for the underwriting of a Housing Tax Credit Development at cost certification, operating reserves that will be maintained for a minimum period of five years and documented in the Owner's partnership agreement and/or the permanent lender's loan documents will be included as a development cost.

+(10) Soft Costs.
 Eligible soft costs are generally costs that can be capitalized in the basis of the Development for tax purposes.
 The Underwriter will evaluate and apply the allocation of these soft costs in accordance with the Department's prevailing interpretation of the Code.
-Generally the Applicant's costs are used however the Underwriter will use comparative data to determine the reasonableness of all soft costs. - (11) Additional Tenant Amenities.
-For Housing Tax Credit Developments and after submission of the cost certification package, the Underwriter may consider costs of additional building and site amenities (suitable for the tenant population being served) proposed by the Owner in an amount not to exceed 1.5% of the originally underwritten Hard Costs.
-The additional amenities may be included in the LURA. - (12) Special Reserve Account.
-For Housing Tax Credit Developments at cost certification, the Underwriter may include a deposit of up to \$2,500 per Unit into a Special Reserve Account [pursuant to §10.404(d)] as a Development Cost.
+Generally the Applicant's costs are used however the Underwriter will use comparative data to determine the reasonableness of all soft costs.

+(11) Additional Tenant Amenities.
+For Housing Tax Credit Developments and after submission of the cost certification package, the Underwriter may consider costs of additional building and site amenities (suitable for the tenant population being served)

+proposed by the Owner in an amount not to exceed 1.5% of the originally underwritten Hard Costs.
+The additional amenities may be included in the LURA.

+(12) Special Reserve Account.
+For Housing Tax Credit Developments at cost certification, the Underwriter may include a deposit of up to \$2,500 per Unit into a Special Reserve Account as a Development Cost.